Edward Lloyd (publisher): Early publishing

-To begin with, he was able to support himself by selling cheap items such as cards and songs.
+Due to the rise of literacy during the Industrial Revolution, there was a greater demand for affordable reading materials to be read by the working class.
+Initially, Lloyd began selling cheap items such as cards and songs.
 In 1832, he started his first periodical, The Weekly Penny Comic Magazine.
-This may have led to his association with the cartoonist, Charles Jameson Grant, some of whose cartoons he published in the mid-1830s in a series called Lloyd’s Political Jokes.
+This magazine featured the art of the cartoonist C.J.
+Grant, in a series called Lloyd’s Political Jokes.
 He set up presses of his own from 1835 in rented shop premises.